-"To plan an appropriate response to climate change, it is important to evaluate each of the alternative responses that are available.
+To plan an appropriate response to climate change, it is important to evaluate each of the alternative responses that are available.
 How can we take into account changes in the world's population?
 Should society aim to promote the total of people's wellbeing in the world, or their average wellbeing, or something else?
-The answer to this question will make a great difference to the conclusions we reach."
+The answer to this question will make a great difference to the conclusions we reach.

-(Pachauri, Mayer, & Intergovernmental Panel on Climate Change (2015)).
+Intergovernmental Panel on Climate Change (Pachauri et al. (2015))